 Annual population estimates or other neighborhood demographics in smaller towns and cities often must be estimated using local school, utility, and housing move-in information that can be obtained sometimes from utilities or from occupancy permits, if you use such a thing.

+You also may find information from talented and careful bloggers or other online media.
 A developing trend is called hyperlocal media, where trained or

 To obtain traffic counts, ask the government that controls the road--the state department of transportation for federal or state roads, or a county, municipal, or township organization, depending on who built and owns the road.
 If you don't know, ask one level of government and they can refer you to the right entity.